Mama’s milk sugars to protect the vulnerable preterm brain

 Human milk sugars for the prevention of brain injury in extreme preterm infants

-In a public private partnership between the departments of Neonatology and Developmental Origins of Disease of the UMC Utrecht and Danone Nutricia Research, this project aims to identify human milk sugars (HMS) in breast milk that protect preterm infants from developing brain injury.
-Additionally, it will be tested in experimental models whether supplementation with HMS can be used as a therapeutic approach.
+In a public private partnership between the UMC Utrecht and Danone Nutricia Research, this project aims to identify human milk sugars (HMS) that protect preterm infants from developing brain injury.
+Additionally, we tested in an experimental model whether supplementation with HMS can be used as a therapeutic approach for preterm brain injury.

 Summary

-This project aims to identify human milk sugars (HMS) in breast milk that protect preterm infants from developing brain injury and it will be tested in experimental models whether supplementation with HMS can be used as a therapy.
+This project aimed to identify specific human milk sugars HMS that protect preterm infants from developing brain injury and we have tested in experimental models whether supplementation with these human milk sugars can be used as a therapy to treat preterm brain injury.

 Technology Readiness Level (TRL)